The Dashboard

 Filter UI example

-… adds response.status == 201 to your KFL statement, and only displays HTTP 201 responses in the live traffic streaming.
+…adds response.status == 201 to your KFL statement, displaying only HTTP 201 responses in the live traffic stream.

 Dashboard URL